RoninHsu/swift_monadic_parser/README.md

 - Concise code which extremely easy to understand and modify.

+## Drawbacks:

-> Currently performance is pool, just in order to keep structure simple, there are lots of unoptimized string and array operation in the code.
+- In order to keep it simple and stupid, there are lots of string construct operation, which has pool performance.
+- Same reason as above, there are lots of direct array construct/deconstruct operation, which has pool performance, consider replace it with swift lazy evaluation feature such as AnyGenerator/AnySequence if u want imporve it.